-This report presents the results of the geotechnical investigation performed by Rockridge Geotechnical, Inc. for the proposed Carlos Street affordable housing development in Moss Beach, California.
-The project site is located on the eastern side of Carlos Street between Sierra Street to the south and 16th Street to the north, as shown on the Site Location Map, Figure 1.
+This report presents the results of the geotechnical investigation performed by Rockridge Geotechnical, Inc. for the proposed Cypress Point Family Community affordable housing development in Moss Beach, California.
+The project site is on the eastern side of Carlos Street between Sierra Street to the south and 16th Street to the north, as shown on the Site Location Map, Figure 1.

-The subject property encompasses an area of approximately 10.4 acres of vacant land, as shown on the Site Plan and Existing Geology, Figure 2A.
-It is bordered by a combination of singlefamily homes and vacant land to the north and east, single-family homes to the south, and Carlos Street to the west.
-The site slopes up gently to moderately to the east/northeast with the exception of a north-facing slope along the northern side of the site, which slopes moderately down to the north, and some localized flat areas near the center and eastern portions of the site.
+The subject property encompasses an area of 10.875 acres of vacant land, as shown on the Site Plan and Existing Geology, Figure 2A.
+It is bordered by a combination of single-family homes and vacant land to the north and east, single-family homes to the south, and Carlos Street to the west.
+The site slopes up gently to moderately to the east/northeast except for a north-facing slope along the northern side of the site, which slopes moderately down to the north, and some localized flat areas near the center and eastern portions of the site.
 There are numerous concrete slabs along with low concrete retaining walls that are remnants from previous military buildings that were part of a World War II training facility that occupied the site around 1945.
 Heavy vegetation, including numerous mature trees and shrubs, occupies much of the site outside the limits of the concrete slabs.

 Easements for the Montara Water and Sanitary District (MWSD) and Pacific Gas & Electric (PG&E) utilities extend along the unpaved roadways within the property.
-MWSD infrastructure on the site consists includes water storage tanks in the southeastern portion of the site, a booster pump system, and distribution facilities with a fenced-in parcel of land adjacent to and west of the intersection of Lincoln Street and Buena Vista Street near the eastern boundary of the property.
+MWSD infrastructure on the site includes water storage tanks in the southeastern portion of the site, a booster pump system, and distribution facilities with a fenced-in parcel of land adjacent to and west of the intersection of Lincoln Street and Buena Vista Street near the eastern boundary of the property.

-Plans are to construct two story-buildings containing 71 residential units and one community building as shown on the attached Site Plan - Proposed Building Layout, Figure 2B.
+Plans are to construct 16 two story-buildings containing 71 residential units and one community building as shown on the attached Site Plan - Proposed Building Layout, Figure 2B.
 Proposed improvements on the remainder of the site will include surface parking, drive aisles, landscaping, and storm water retention areas.

 Structural design loads were not available at the time this report was prepared.
-Based on our experience with similar buildings we estimate exterior and interior column loads will be approximately 130 and 260 kips, respectively.
+Based on our experience with similar buildings we estimate the buildings will impose an average building pressure of 300 pounds per square foot (psf).